 These responsibilities will be achieved by the establishment of an effective health and safety management system within the school.
 This will involve the implementation of arrangements for the effective planning, organisation, control, monitoring and review of preventative and protective measures.
-In addition the Headteacher and Governors will undertake to ensure compliance with policy and guidance produced by the Children's Services Department.
+In addition the Headteacher and Governors will undertake to ensure compliance with policy and guidance produced by East Sussex County Council.
 The Headteacher and Governors will ensure that adequate resources are identified for health and safety.